stammfrei/devops-technical-test/README.md

 docker compose run --rm nix-shell <command>
 ```

-> First startup will be slow and it's normal, nix will fetch all the packages
+> First startup will be slow and it's normal, nix will fetch all the required packages
 > before giving you a prompt.